-Total income for the year was £2,416,057 (2022: £3,817,198), showing a decrease of nearly 37% on the previous year.
-This was completely skewed by the one-off legal receipt of £1.8 million in 2021/22 and £200,000 in 2022/23 as well as a legacy of £380,000 in 2022/23.
-Without these, and £214,000 of Covid funding last year, income would be comparable to last year.
+Total income for the year was £2,217,022 (2023: £2,416,057), showing a decrease of over 8% on the previous year.
+This was completely skewed by the one-off legal receipt of £200,000 in 2022/23 as well as a legacy of £380,000 in the same year.
+Without these, income would be over 20% up on last year.
 This is still somewhat less than previous years with the usual sources of income producing less during the year due to the twin effects of the pandemic and the cost of living situation.
-Despite this, individual donations increased substantially and corporate donations also increased.
-Trusts, however, reduced to a more normal level following the large increase during the pandemic.
+Despite this, corporate donations increased substantially and NHS donations also increased.

-Expenditure on charitable activities has increased by over 21% to £1,746,429 (2022: \pounds 1,435,150) reflecting the expansion of the service and the increased running costs of the hospice.
-Expenditure on raising funds has increased by about 6.5% to £327,719 (2022: \pounds 307,506) reflecting the increased staff needed to expand income following the pandemic.
-At the very end of the year we employed a new Fundraising Director to replace the previous postholder who had to depart part way through the previous year for personal reasons.
+Expenditure on charitable activities has increased by over 19% to £2,088,279 (2023: \pounds 1,746,429) reflecting the expansion of the service and the increased running costs of the hospice.
+As well as increased staff we now pay the NHS for more paediatrician support.
+Expenditure on raising funds has increased by about 43% to £469,684 (2023: £327,719) reflecting the increased staff needed to expand income to cover the increased service.

-Support and governance costs have reduced by 12.8%.
+Support and governance costs have increased by 11% reflecting inflation.
 Support costs have been allocated between charitable activities and activities to raise funds based on time spent by the members of staff employed in this area.
-Hospice costs have increased by 8%. £196,000 of this is depreciation with £130,000 of this being building depreciation.
+Hospice costs have decreased by 3%. \pounds 188,000 of this is depreciation with \pounds 130,000 of this being building depreciation.
 Hospice costs are allocated between charitable activities and activities to raise funds on the basis of area of the building occupied.
 Despite the significant expansion in the service, due to a difficulty in recruiting staff it has not been possible to expand as quickly as Trustees would have wished.
-The net movement of funds was £341,909 (2022: £2,074,542).
-The total fund is now nearly £12.5 million despite having started from nothing in 2006.

-The accounts have been prepared on the going concern basis as Trustees feel the charity has the resources to continue to operate for the foreseeable future.
+The net outflow of funds was \pounds 340,941 (2023: \pounds 341,909 inflow).
+The total fund is now nearly \pounds 12.135 million despite having started from nothing in 2006.The accounts have been prepared on the going concern basis as Trustees feel the charity has the resources to continue to operate for the foreseeable future.